demisto/content/Packs/Flashpoint/Integrations/Ignite/README.md

 This integration was integrated and tested with API v1 of Ignite.

 ### Auto Extract Indicator
-Both incident types **Flashpoint Alerts** and **Flashpoint Compromised Credentials** support auto extraction feature by default that extract indicators and enriches their reputations using commands and scripts defined for the indicator type (Refer [this](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Indicator-Extraction) for more detail).
+Both incident types **Ignite Alert** and **Flashpoint Compromised Credentials** support the auto extraction feature by default.
+This feature extracts indicators and enriches their reputations using commands and scripts defined for the indicator type (Refer to [Indicator Extraction](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.12/Cortex-XSOAR-Administrator-Guide/Indicator-Extraction) for more details).

 If you are upgrading from a Flashpoint integration, please refer to the [Migration Guide](#migration-guide) for guidance.